lawrie/ulx3s_retro/README.md

 1981 also saw the emergence of the [TI-99/4A](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A), and the [ZX 81](https://en.wikipedia.org/wiki/ZX81).
 The Ulx3s board has an excellent implementation of the [TI-99/4A](https://github.com/Speccery/icy99) that includes an OSD, and is described in this [video](https://www.youtube.com/watch?v=zdST3wz00KU).
 There is also an implemention of the ill-fated [TI-99/2](https://gitlab.com/pnru/ti99) computer with its Hexbus interface, on the Ulx3s.

 MSDOS and the IBM PC were introduced in 1981.
 The Ulx3s board has the [Next186](https://github.com/emard/Next186) impolementation of MSDOS and FreeDOS, that came be used to play MSDOS games.
 Mister has the more powerful [ao486](https://github.com/MiSTer-devel/ao486_MiSTer).
+Here is a [video](https://www.youtube.com/watch?v=K-dl4bQy3yw&t=29s) of some DOS games on the Ulx3s.

 The [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) (C64) came out in 1982 and was the most successful home computer ever with over 17 million sold.
 It had the biggest games library of any computer.
 The Ulx3s board has an implementation of the [C64](https://github.com/emard/ulx3s_c64) that is written in VHDL and Verilog and compiled using the GHDL Yosys plugin.
 It has an OSD and sound via the famous [SID chip](https://en.wikipedia.org/wiki/MOS_Technology_6581).